danielrosehill/Linux-STT-And-Voice-Assistants/README.md

 These implementations usually assume or install a local copy of Whisper.
 But there are some which enable the user to choose whether to use a local or commercial/cloud-hosted STT.

-Many voice technologies combine first pass STT with second pass LLM text optimisation.
-These are included, also.
-Finally, STT tools can be divided further into those which "simply" do STT and those which do STT and then add a secondary layer.
-For example: tools which combine STT with MCP calling or combined STT and computer use agents.
-In these tools,the STT feature may be secondary in importance to the main use.
-For want of a better label, I may sometimes call these "STT + do stuff."
-But both sets of tools are highly valuable.
+Many of the emerging and AI-centric voice technologies combine first pass STT with second pass LLM text optimisation.
+Whether this two-pass process happens entirely locally, entirely through cloud API calls, or either, these can be grouped together by the commonality that they all send a raw STT transcript through an LLM for rewording into a desired specific textual format (like an email) or simply to remove typos.
+I call these "STT and rewrite".

+Finally, we have STT tools which firstly do STT and then translate the resulting natural language into some other format.
+These include STT-to-code, STT to MCP, STT to computer use agents (etc).
+I call these "STT and do stuff."

+---

 ## Largest Projects (1000+ Stars)